-Save Recycling by Cultivating a Circular Economy DERETH GLANCE, Executive Director, OCRRA Public demand for sustainable goods is strong.
-Consumers want their brands to be helping - not hurting our environment.
-Thank goodness for this demand because financial times are hard in the recycling business.
-Recycling provides essential environmental benefits and it has broad support across the public spectrum from old to young and conservative to liberal.
-While the public embraces recycling, they also find it confusing.
-It is trash?
-Is it recyclable?
-Simple questions like these are sometimes met with complicated answers.
-Why can't recycling be simple?
-Because it is run by multiple players - a "Recycling Complex" - which includes product manufactures, sorters, scrap dealers, municipal recyclers and consumers.
-Today's recycling challenge is to continue recycling while we work to make the Recycling Complex more sustainable.
-Transforming the Recyhappen overnight, but techincreased the pace of progress.
+Save Recycling by Cultivating a Circular Economy

+DERETH GLANCE, Executive Director, OCRRA

+increased the pace of progress.
 The Recycling Complex was built, through trial and error and with publicprivate partnerships over the last three decades.
 It needs to be rebuilt again.
 But, no one entity can do it alone.

 Over the next several months and years, the priority is to transform a system built by producers hoping the recycling system could extract material at the products' end-of-life, to one that requires producers to be accountable for recovering the materials they put into the marketplace.

 Just like sustainability requires a concerted collective effort, the responsibility for recycling is shared.
 Recycling must be easy and clear for the consumer to participate.
 Labels must be clear (and actually mean something); bins must be clearly identifiable, accessible and maintained; and products / packaging must be designed with ease of recovery in mind.

-In OCRRA's fall newscling Complex will not letter, I focused on Extended Producer Responsibility nological advances have (EPR), a policy we very much need.
+In OCRRA's fall newsed Producer Responsibility much need.
 EPR holds manufacturers responsible for the end-of-life recovery of their products and packages.
 It establishes a level playing field with recovery standards, so companies can recalibrate product and packaging designs, while continuing to differentiate their brand in the marketplace.

 Currently, municipalities, charged with sanitation and public health duties, remain responsible for facilitating the infrastructures that enable recycling.
 End markets for recovered materials are essential for feeding recycled content to new consumer products and packaging.

 The recycling recession coupled with strong public demand for sustainable recycling are key forces pressuring the realignment of the Recycling Complex.

 Principles underlying this realignment include: